-Since all flights and boats arrive into the island's capital, you might be surprised that Zante doesn't initially appear to live up to its bad-boy reputation.
+Since all flights and boats arrive into the island's capital, you might be surprised that Zante holidays don't initially appear to live up to their bad-boy reputation.
 That's only because the nightlife on the island is split into two distinct categories.
 One is made up of quieter Vassilikos nights characterised by cocktails in comfortable chairs and set against the backdrop of piano music.
 Meanwhile, in the towns of Argassi, Kalamaki and especially Laganas, almost anything and everything goes.
 Here's a taster of five different kinds of evenings you can expect to enjoy on the island.

 If you like rock music you'll definitely want to check out La Grange in Zakynthos Town.
 Walking the fine line between grunge and glamour, this atmospheric drinking den has cymbals for lampshades, a friendly owner and even smoky bacon-flavoured beer.
 Classic rock from the catalogue of yesteryear is the standard fare most nights, but if you're lucky enough to visit when a live band is in attendance, you'll really rock out.

 We'll give you three guesses how Fishbowl earned its name, and one clue – there isn't an aquarium inside the bar.
 This watering hole in Laganas serves improbably cheap cocktails inside fishbowls to a younger crowd, acting as the perfect place to get yourself merry before moving onto more expensive establishments.